-- Menu Labeling: VRLTA opposes any state or locally imposed requirement that food content, calorie and/or other nutritional information be displayed on a restaurant menu or otherwise within the retail premises. - Restaurant Grading: VRLTA opposes all efforts to establish a grading system for restaurants. - Outdoor Dining: VRLTA supports the Commonwealth and it's localities allowing outdoor dining in nontraditional spaces on a permanent basis.
+- Menu Labeling: VRLTA opposes any state or locally imposed requirement that food content, alcohol content, calorie and/or other nutritional information be displayed on a restaurant menu or otherwise within the retail premises. - Restaurant Grading: VRLTA opposes all efforts to establish a grading system for restaurants. - Outdoor Dining: VRLTA supports the Commonwealth and its localities allowing outdoor dining in nontraditional spaces on a permanent basis.
 Virginia localities should continue to relax zoning requirements to permit outdoor dining on sidewalks, parking lots/ spaces, closed streets, etc, and allow restaurants to create semi-permanent outdoor spaces that can host guests during all seasons.
-The Virginia Alcohol Beverage Control Authority should also continue expedited approvals of outdoor dining spaces. - Natural Gas Accessibility: Natural gas is critical to many restaurant and other hospitality business food preparation.
-Therefore, VRLTA is opposed to any effort to restrict restaurant, and other hospitality businesses ability to obtain natural gas from local providers.
-Additionally, VRLTA supports efforts to preempt local governments from initiating bans that prohibit new and existing hospitality and tourism businesses from accessing natural gas. - ▶ Third Party Delivery Services: VRLTA supports reasonable requirements for third party delivery service companies that would stipulate these companies must have a contract with a restaurant prior to delivering their food and doing business with the food vendor.
+The Virginia Alcohol Beverage Control Authority should also continue expedited approvals of outdoor dining spaces. - Third Party Delivery Services: VRLTA supports reasonable requirements for third party delivery service companies that would stipulate these companies must have a contract with a restaurant prior to delivering their food and doing business with the food vendor.
 In addition, health and safety requirements related to food handling should be established that requires safe food handling training for third party delivery drivers.